Sims 4 Studio

 2/ You also told us that you were able to correct some CC?
 Can you explain us what it consists in?

-Let's take the example of a lamp that cannot be put in play.
+Let's take the example of a lamp that cannot be placed in play.
 The procedure is quick and easy.
 I open Sims 4 Studio and go to the tool tab, Batch Fix, Objects, and click on Fix CC Light Tuning.

 3/ Did you have any difficulties in learning how to use S4S?